MicrosoftDocs/cloud-adoption-framework/docs/innovate/best-practices/machine-learning.md

 When you have the right model, you can easily use it in a web service, on an IoT device, or from Power BI.
 For more information, see [Deploy models with Azure Machine Learning](/azure/machine-learning/how-to-deploy-and-where).

-Then you can manage your deployed models by using the [Azure Machine Learning SDK for Python](/python/api/overview/azure/ml/), [Azure Machine Learning studio](https://ml.azure.com/), or the [Machine learning CLI](/azure/machine-learning/reference-azure-machine-learning-cli).
+Then you can manage your deployed models by using the [Azure Machine Learning SDK for Python](/python/api/overview/azure/ml/), [Azure Machine Learning studio](https://ml.azure.com/), or the [Azure Machine Learning CLI](/azure/machine-learning/reference-azure-machine-learning-cli).

-These models can be consumed and return predictions in [Real time](/azure/machine-learning/how-to-consume-web-service) or [asynchronously](/azure/machine-learning/tutorial-pipeline-batch-scoring-classification) on large quantities of data.
+These models can be consumed and return predictions either [in real time](/azure/machine-learning/how-to-consume-web-service) or [asynchronously](/azure/machine-learning/tutorial-pipeline-batch-scoring-classification) on large quantities of data.

 And with advanced [machine learning pipelines](/azure/machine-learning/concept-ml-pipelines), you can collaborate on each step from data preparation, model training and evaluation, through deployment.
 Pipelines allow you to: